schafeld/vue-app/README.md

 Hints for further development:

+@workspace
-Collecting workspace informationLooking at your workspace, the issue (now solved/worked around, issue was no data being returned while RLS was active) is likely related to Supabase Row Level Security (RLS).
+Looking at your workspace, the issue (now solved/worked around, issue was no data being returned while RLS was active) is likely related to Supabase Row Level Security (RLS).
 By default, Supabase enables RLS on all tables which prevents anonymous users from reading data, even though the data exists in the database.

 The problem is that your database seed script in database/seed.js uses the `SERVICE_ROLE_KEY` which bypasses RLS, but your application is using the anonymous key (`VITE_SUPABASE_ANON_KEY`) which is subject to RLS restrictions.